jfalken/github_commit_crawler/readme.md

 	(default)chris:/ $ docker start 031b
 	```

-	Where `031b` is the conatiner ID.
+	Where `031b` is the container ID.
 This will remove the lock, then restart all the things.

 * GitHub permits 5,000 API calls per token per hour.
 In an org of about ~300 users, we are able to run `ghcc` every 30 minutes and not hit that limit.
 If you have a larger org, you may want to run it less frequently.
 We don't support using multiple tokens across a distributed workload, as I believe this is a violation of Github's terms.

 * Docker Gotchas:
  - We log to a file, not STDOUT.
 So `docker logs` won't work like it should.
 This is why the web app has a log viewer.
  - The crawler runs once when conatiner starts, and it runs once.
-If u want this run continously, you could stop/start the container every X minutes via an external process, or modify the ghcc scripts.
+If you want this run continuously, you could stop/start the container every X minutes via an external process, or modify the ghcc scripts.

-* We dont do deduplication on anything.
+* We don't do deduplication on anything.
 So you'll see multiple hits on the same file if multiple keywords match.

 ## Contributing